-Psychotherapy for the Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning (LGBTQQ+) Communities of San Francisco
+Psychotherapy for the Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning (LGBTQQ++) Communities

-Being a member of the LGBTQQ+ community presents unique opportunities and challenges.
+Being a member of the LGBTQQ++ community presents unique opportunities and challenges.
 A cornerstone of my work as a psychotherapist is providing safe, competent, and compassionate psychotherapy services to the Gay, Lesbian, Bisexual, Transgender, Queer, and Questioning communities, as well as to friends, family members, parents, and allies.
 Whether you are going to therapy to talk specifically about your sexual orientation or gender identity, or to work on something that may seem completely unrelated, you should make sure that you are working with a therapist who understands this important component of your life.
-Unfortunately, even here in San Francisco, there are many therapists who may just be “winging it,” at best, when it comes to this topic.
+Unfortunately, even here in San Francisco Bay Area, where I am based, there are many therapists who may just be “winging it,” at best, when it comes to this topic.
+And in certain geographical areas, it may be very difficult to find a therapist who is both knowledgeable and experienced with respect to working with the concerns of the LGBTQQ++ communities.

 (By the way, I am using the word “communities” intentionally.
 For political purposes and to represent inclusivity, community is the appropriate word; however, when I am thinking about individual psychological factors, there are both similarities and differences to consider.
 My personal preference is to use the plural, communities, to reflect that reality.)

-Coming out, coming out in midlife, marriage, divorce, deciding whether to enter or end a relationship, relationship difficulties, meeting someone, dating, finding community, lesbians living in San Francisco but finding more community in the East Bay, deciding to have children, being the non-biological mother, parenting and step-parenting, living together, communication issues, older lesbians.
+Coming out, coming out in midlife, marriage, divorce, deciding whether to enter or end a relationship, relationship difficulties, meeting someone, dating, finding community, lesbians living in San Francisco but finding more community in the East Bay, deciding to have children, being the non-biological mother, parenting and step-parenting, living together, communication issues, older lesbians, work challenges, visibility.

-dating, relationship difficulties, marriage, monogamy, finding someone who is interested in a long-term relationship, divorce, coming out, dealing with family, isolation, parenting and step-parenting, aging as a gay man.
+dating, relationship difficulties, marriage, monogamy, finding someone who is interested in a long-term relationship, divorce, coming out, dealing with family, isolation, parenting and step-parenting, being the non-biological father, aging as a gay man.

-Feeling excluded from both the straight world and gay/lesbian world and dealing with the resulting bias, coming out to self, coming out to others as bisexual, finding community, meeting a partner.
+Feeling excluded from both the straight world and gay/lesbian world and dealing with the resulting bias, coming out to self, coming out to others as bisexual, finding community, meeting a partner, dealing with assumptions and bias.

 Transgender and Gender Identity:

-My work regarding the issue of gender is focused on the psychological implications of living in a binary world, e.g., how do we live in a world where our biology is artificially connected to societal and cultural constructs of appearance and behavior.
-We live in a world that often seems desperate to put people into boxes and apply labels.
+My work regarding the issue of gender is focused on the psychological implications of living in a binary world, e.g., how do we live in a world where our biology is artificially connected to societal and cultural constructs of appearance and behavior; a world that often seems desperate to put people into boxes and apply labels.
 Not fitting into these predetermined boxes or feeling comfortable using the available labels can be stressful and exhausting.

 Queer and Questioning: